kuldeepkrjha/openstego/README.md

 # OpenStego
+(customised for addition of user identity in output file generated)

 OpenStego is a steganography application that provides two functionalities:

 1. Data Hiding: It can hide any data within an image file.